-walking one day and saw a man planting a carob tree.
+Honi was walking one day and saw a man planting a carob tree.
 Honi asked, "How long will it take for that tree to grow?"
 The man replied, "Seventy years."
 "How do you know that you will live another seventy years?" asked Honi.
 I don't," replied the man.
 "But just as my grandparents and parents planted for me, I am planting this tree for the generations to come."

-The carob trees that grow throughout Israel are a reminder of this lesson following the Babylonian exile.
-Today, our ancient dream has been fulfilled and a Jewish land thrives.
-But our work remains and we shall continue to protect our dream, our history, and our fortitude to protect Israel forever.
+The carob trees that grow throughout Israel are a reminder of the lesson from the Bablylonian exile: "When G-d returned the exiles to Zion, we were as dreamers."
+Today, our ancient dream has been fulfilled and a Jewish land thrives, but our work remains and we shall continue to protect our dream, our history, and our fortitude to protect Israel forever.